Australian Public Service Commission (APSC)

 The Australian Public Service Commission (APSC), is a policy agency within the Department of Prime Minister and Cabinet.
 Its purpose is to position the Australian Public Service workforce for the future to ensure it meets the demands and expectations of the Australian Government and people.
 It aims to continuously improve people management, manager capability and professional development across the APS.

-Morpht was engaged in 2020 to upgrade four of the APSC’s sites from GovCMS 7 to GovCMS 9, and also introduce improvements as part of the re-architecting process.
+Morpht was engaged in 2020 to upgrade four of the APSC’s sites from GovCMS 7 to GovCMS 9.
+This involved re-architecting the sites and improving designs.

 The APSC had four websites that required upgrading onto the GovCMS 8 platform to prepare for the migration to GovCMS 9 platform:

 - Deliver fresh new visual designs or improve on existing styles

 - align their design with The Australian Government Design System (AGDS) and ensure compliance with web accessibility standards